JaredEvansNC/IterativeGame/README.md

-# IterativeGame
+# createjs_gametemplate
-A game built in HTML5 designed to be iterated upon be students
+A simple template for starting an HTML5/Canvas game using the CreateJS framework

+5.14.2018
+Test change